 Heavy Duty VS Light Duty Cooling...

-For model years 2015 and newer, the charts I found stated that there were two different capacity numbers based on whether you had a heavy duty or light duty cooling system installed on your vehicle.
+For 2015 and newer SUVs, the charts I found indicated that there were two different capacity numbers based on whether you had a heavy duty or light duty cooling system installed on your vehicle.

 I was not able to find any information in the owner's manuals that went into detail about what was included with the heavy-duty cooling system, but I was able to find a bit of information in the brochure.
 The image below is the screenshot from the 2020 Durango brochure, and it's states that the trailer tow group IV includes: